 - 3 c. all purpose flour

-- In a medium bowl combine the zucchini, sugar, brown sugar, eggs, vanilla, and vegetable oil.
+- In a medium bowl combine the butter, sugar, brown sugar, eggs, and vanilla.
 Mix well.

-- In a large mixing bowl combine the flour, salt, baking powder, baking soda, cinnamon, and ginger.
+- In a large mixing bowl combine the flour, salt, baking powder, baking soda, and cinnamon.

-- Spray 4 mini loaf pans with baking spray and then divide the batter evenly between the four pans.
+- Spray 4 mini loaf pans or pan with 6-8 mini loaves in it with baking spray and then divide the batter evenly between the pans.

 - Bake for 30-40 minutes or until a toothpick comes out clean.